united-for-palestine/united-for-palestine.github.io/en/event/paphos-says-no-to-zionist-propaganda.md

 ---
 title: Paphos Says NO to Zionist Propaganda
-description: On 20 Oct at Markideio Theatre Paphos, Yoseph Haddad brings Israeli propaganda to our stage.
-We won’t stay silent while our cultural spaces are used to justify genocide.
+description: On 20 Oct at Markideio Theatre Paphos, Yoseph Haddad brings Israeli propaganda to our country.
+We won’t idle while our cultural spaces are used to justify genocide.
 Join the silent protest — stand with Palestine, stand against Zionism, stand for truth.
 image: /asset/zionists-and-yoseph-haddad-not-welcome-in-cyprus.jpg
 imageAlt: '"Paphos Says NO to Zionist Propaganda" poster'
 date: 2025-10-14